 What do you do with your bottle of wine after only having a glass?
-This is often the case, you have one or two glasses of wine then the rest of the bottle is left.
+This is often the case; you have one or two glasses of wine, and then the rest of the bottle is left.
 Therefore we have produced this guide to help you know the best way to keep your wine after it has been opened.
-You will never waste a single drop again!
+So you will never waste a single drop again!

-This is the method that first springs to mind for most people, however it is probably the least effective way to preserve wine.
-It can be a good way to preserve white and rosé wines however it is not the best solution for your wine.
+This is the method that first springs to mind for most people; however, it is probably the least effective way to preserve wine.
+It can be an excellent way to preserve white and rosé wines; however, it is not the best solution for your wine.

 This is a simple and easy way to preserve your wine and is ideal between servings.
 (See the Grip wine bottle stoppers)

 This preservation method includes sealers and a pump.
-The sealer features a coloured indicator to let you know whether or not your opened bottle of wine is protected from the air.
+The sealer features a coloured indicator to let you know whether your opened bottle of wine is protected from the air.

 See our fantastic selection of wine preservation products on offer.

-If you have forgotten to preserve your opened bottle of wine then put the wine to good use!
-There is no need to waste a good wine.
-Use the wine in your cooking or if it has turned to vinegar, use it as a delicious salad dressing.
-Another alternative is to freeze leftover wine in ice-cubes trays and keep for cooking.
+If you have forgotten to preserve your opened bottle of wine, then put the wine to good use!
+There is no need to waste a glass of good wine.
+Instead, use the wine in your cooking or if it has turned to vinegar, use it as a delicious salad dressing.
+Another alternative is to freeze leftover wine in ice-cubes trays and keep it for cooking.
 A top tip we have learnt is to write the date of opening on the wine bottle label so you can keep track of the number of days passed.

-With all the preservation methods mentioned you still need to make sure the wine bottle is kept out of the light and stored in the fridge.
-Wine should also be kept separated from odours which could taint the wine.
-If you require further information on wine preservation methods please contact us, we are more than happy to help.
+With all the preservation methods mentioned, you still need to ensure the wine bottle is kept out of the light and stored in the fridge.
+Wine should also be kept separated from odours that could taint the wine.
+Please contact us if you require further information on wine preservation methods; we are more than happy to help.

-This is a question which many wine lovers and enthusiasts want to know the answer to!
-As a general rule of thumb (this does not apply to all wines) white wines hold well for 1/2 days whereas red wines will last for up to 2/3, possibly four days.
-This refers to opened wine bottles that are recorked.
-Preservation methods will normally help preserve wine for slightly longer than this!
+This is a question that many wine lovers and enthusiasts want to know the answer to!
+As a general rule of thumb (this does not apply to all wines), white wines hold well for 1/2 days, whereas red wines will last for up to 2/3, possibly four days.
+This refers to open wine bottles that are recorked.
+Preservation methods will typically help preserve wine for slightly longer than this!

-It is important to note that wine once opened cannot be kept for weeks or months, it should be consumed within a few days of opening.
+It is important to note that wine, once opened, cannot be kept for weeks or months; you should consume it within a few days of opening.

 One of the most sensitive red wines to oxidise is Pinot Noir, so remember this the next time you open a bottle of this type of wine!
-Older wines which are over 8-10 years will generally deteriorate quicker because of their components and tannin levels, so if you opt for a vintage red wine make sure you have enough willing people to help finish the bottle (this shouldn't be a problem).
+Older wines over 8-10 years will generally deteriorate quicker because of their components and tannin levels.
+If you opt for vintage red wine, make sure you have enough willing people to help finish the bottle (this shouldn't be a problem).